-THEME / WORKSTREAM SUBTHEME ROAD NAME ROAD DESCRIPTION SUBURB LOCAL BOARD MCA (ASSESSED) REVIEW (ASSESSED) MCA (proposed) REVIEW (proposed) PEER REVIEW COMMENTS Complementary Speeds complementary speeds Cliff Road between Tamaki Dr and 120m east of Tamaki Dr St Heliers Orakei 40 40 30 30 Agree with AT proposal Complementary Speeds complementary speeds Druces Road full length Wiri Manurewa 50 50 50 50 Agree with AT proposal Complementary Speeds complementary speeds Favona Road full length Favona Mangere- Otahuhu 50 50 50 50 Agree with AT proposal Complementary Speeds complementary speeds Haigh Access Road full length Redvale Hibiscus and Bays <80 <80 60 60 Agree with AT proposal Complementary Speeds complementary speeds Helianthus Avenue between 45m south of Ormiston Road and 60m south of Ormiston Road Ormiston Howick 50 30 50 30 This complementary section appears to be in school area v higher volume of active users therefore 30.
-Complementary Speeds complementary speeds lan Mckinnon Drive full length Eden Terrace Waitemata 50 50 50 50 Two parts to road, other MCA recommendation matched Complementary Speeds complementary speeds Ihumatao Road Start to 630m West of Ouarangi Mangere Mangere- Otahuhu <80 <80 60 60 Two parts to road, other MCA recommendation matched Complementary Speeds complementary speeds lhumatao Road 630m West of Oruarangi to end Mangere Mangere- Otahuhu <80 <80 40 40 This was assessed as rural but complementary because of development (making urban) then assessment would chan Review the location of the spe threshold so where road turns gravel (unless other reason)
+THEME / WORKSTREAM SUBTHEME ROAD NAME ROAD DESCRIPTION SUBURB LOCAL BOARD MCA (ASSESSED) REVIEW (ASSESSED) MCA (PROPOSED) REVIEW (PROPOSED) PEER REVIEW COMMENTS AT FEEDBACK Complementary Speeds complementary speeds Cliff Road between Tamaki Dr and 120m east of Tamaki Dr St Heliers Orakei 40 40 30 30 Agree with AT proposal Complementary Speeds complementary speeds Druces Road full length Wiri Manurewa 50 50 50 50 Agree with AT proposal Complementary Speeds complementary speeds Favona Road full length Favona Mangere- Otahuhu 50 50 50 50 Agree with AT proposal Complementary Speeds complementary speeds Haigh Access Road full length Redvale Hibiscus and Bays <80 <80 60 60 Agree with AT proposal Complementary Speeds complementary speeds Helianthus Avenue between 45m south of Ormiston Road and 60m south of Ormiston Road Howick 50 30 50 30 This complementary section appears to be in school area with higher volume of active users, therefore 30.
+No change to AT proposal.
+The review of this small section of 60 km/h on Helianthus Avenue is to update the existing 40/60 variable speed limit zone which linked to Ormiston Road.
+Investigation into changing this school zone to 30 km/h variable or permanent is planned after new 2022 legislation comes into effect.
+Complementary Speeds complementary speeds lan Mckinnon Drive full length Eden Terrace Waitemata 50 50 50 50 Two parts to road, other MCA and recommendation matched Complementary Speeds complementary speeds Ihumatao Road Start to 630m West of Ouarangi Mangere Mangere- Otahuhu <80 <80 60 60 Two parts to road, other MCA and recommendation matched AT proposal revised.
+As per below, AT agree to relocate the end of section to 400m west of Orurangi.
+Complementary Speeds complementary speeds Ihumatao Road 630m West of Oruarangi to end Mangere Mangere- Otahuhu <80 <80 40 40 This was assessed as rural but if complementary because of development (making urban) then assessment would change.
+Review the location of the speed threshold so where road turns gravel (unless other reason) AT proposal revised.
+As per above, AT agree to relocate the start of section to 400m west of Orurangi.